-Note that for ASAP7, to bypass gate-level simulation, you will need to run the power tool manually (see the generated commands in the generated hammer.d buildfile).
+To bypass gate-level simulation, you will need to run the power tool manually (see the generated commands in the generated hammer.d buildfile).
 Static and active (vectorless) power & IR drop will be reported.

-2.5.8 Advanced Usage
+2.5.9 Advanced Usage

 Alternative RTL Flows